knowsyash/interview_answer_analyzer/README.md

 - 📝 **Session Logging**: Automatic logging of all responses for review
 - 📈 **Performance Analytics**: Session summaries with average scores and performance ratings
 - 🎨 **User-friendly Interface**: Clean command-line interface with emojis and clear feedback
+- 📚 **Kaggle Integration**: Enhanced with 111+ questions from Kaggle Data Science Interview dataset
+- 🔄 **Expandable**: Easy to add more questions and datasets

 ## 🔧 Prerequisites